 Fulton County, which includes the City of Johns Creek, is one of several counties that fall under the burn ban guidelines.
 The Open Burning Rules for Georgia from the Georgia Department of Natural Resources can help you determine whether you can burn and what you can burn.

-- Contact the Fire Marshal's Office prior to any outdoor burning for approval at 678-512-3363.
+- Contact the Fire Marshal's Office prior to any outdoor burning for approval.
 The online Outdoor Burn Request form is available Oct.
 1 through April 30.

 - The Fire Marshal may prohibit any or all outdoor fires when atmospheric conditions or local circumstances make such fires hazardous.